-In treating patients with acute kidney or ureter stones, providers have several opportunities to improve the quality and cost of care, as depicted in Exhibit 2.
-Important sources of value include appropriate imaging and testing, choosing the appropriate treatment plan (e.g., medical management vs. interventional procedure), and appropriate referral and connectivity to further urological care.
-Additionally, providers can influence the choice of the most appropriate pain medication (e.g., nonsteroidal anti-inflammatory drugs instead of opioids).
-Providers can also coordinate any necessary follow-up care to support timely recovery and assess the patient for any complications or recurrences.
+In treating pediatric patients with pneumonia, providers have several opportunities to improve the quality and cost of care and reduce clinical variation as depicted in Exhibit 2.
+For example, providers can use appropriate diagnostic testing and imaging, and can make an appropriate determination of whether or not to admit the patient.
+Further, providers can optimize medication regimens (e.g., prescribe antibiotics only when indicated).
 By adhering to clinically appropriate care guidelines, providers have the opportunity to improve quality and decrease costs.